Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 8. Let Cool Fully Before Moving

-Allow cookies to cool at least 20 minutes on the baking sheet before removing them and letting them cool totally on a wire rack (this is important because if cookies are still too hot, they will break when you move them).
+Allow cookies to cool at least 20 minutes on the baking sheet before removing them and letting them cool totally on a cooling rack (this is important because if cookies are still too hot, they will break when you move them).

 Dish by Dish Tips/Tricks: